 If you’re stuck or confused when considering your pension options, remember there is a vast range of pension resources available in the UK.
 Some popular pension resources include:

 - Pension Wise - offer a free pension guidance session to the over-50s

 - Good With Money

-You should also include your pension assets/contributions as part of your annual financial review with your financial adviser.
+You should also include your pension assets and contributions as part of your annual financial review with your financial adviser.
 The provision of financial advice is regulated by the Financial Conduct Authority, offering individuals a degree of protection against scams.